 A statute's meaning is controlled by legislative intent, which is first determined by the statute's plain language and then from legislative history and "the spirit of the act and what the act seeks to accomplish."
-In re J.E.B., 376 N.C.
-629, ¶ 11 (2021) (citation omitted); In re B.L.H., 376 N.C.
-118, 122 (2020) (citation omitted); In re B.O.A., 372 N.C.
-372, 380 (2019) (citations omitted).
+In re B.O.A., 831 S.E.2d 305, 311 (N.C.
+S.Ct.
+2019) (citations omitted).
 Courts have the "duty to give effect to the words actually used in a statute and not to delete words used or to insert words not used."
-In re B.O.A., 372 N.C.
-App. at 380 (citations omitted).
+In re B.O.A., 831 S.E.2d at 311 (citations omitted).
 Additionally, "[w]hen the language of a statute is clear and without ambiguity, it is the duty of this Court to give effect to the plain meaning of the statute."
-In re B.O.A., 372 N.C.
-App. at 380 (citation omitted); see In re T.R.P., 360 N.C.
+In re B.O.A., 831 S.E.2d at 311; see In re T.R.P., 360 N.C.
 588 (2006) (holding that a verified petition is required for subject matter jurisdiction as statute's reference to verification of the petition is unambiguous).
-A judicial interpretation of legislative intent is not required when the meaning of the plain language of the statute is clear.
-In re J.E.B., 376 N.C.
-629.

 A whole-text view of the statutes should be employed rather than an interpretation that focuses on isolated provisions of a statute.
-See In re J.E.B., 376 N.C.
-629 (segments of a statute are not read in isolation).
-When considering the whole statute, the provisions should be construed so that none are "rendered useless or redundant" since "[i]t is presumed that the legislature... did not intend any provision to be mere surplusage."
-In re B.L.H., 376 N.C. at 122 (citation omitted).
 The North Carolina Supreme Court has stated, "[p]erhaps no interpretive fault is more common than the failure to follow the whole-text canon, which calls on the judicial interpreter to consider the entire text, in view of its structure and of the physical and logical relation of its many parts."
 In re A.P., 371 N.C.
 14, 18 (2018) (citations omitted).

-Determining legislative intent requires this whole-text examination so that the statute is viewed "contextually, in a manner which harmonizes with other provisions of the statute and which gives effect to the reason and purpose of the statute."
-In re J.E.B., 376 N.C.
-629, ¶ 11 (citation omitted).
-When different statutes address the same subject matter, they should be "construed in pari materia and reconciled, if possible, so that effect may be given to each."
-In re B.L.H., 376 N.C. at 123 (citations omitted).
 By not employing a holistic interpretation, the result of the interpretation may be more limiting or narrow than what the legislature intended.
-See In re B.O.A., 372 N.C.
-372 (reversing court of appeals opinion that gave more restrictive rather than expansive interpretation of statutory phrase "conditions of removal"); In re A.P., 371 N.C.
+See In re B.O.A., 831 S.E.2d 305 (reversing court of appeals opinion that gave more restrictive rather than expansive interpretation of statutory phrase "conditions of removal"); In re A.P., 371 N.C.
 14 (reversing court of appeals opinion that county director lacked standing to file a petition when focus was on one term in a statute, rather than the whole of the Juvenile Code).

 In abuse, neglect, dependency, and termination of parental rights cases, the appellate courts have also considered the purposes of the Juvenile Code, which are set forth at G.S.
 7B-100.
-Through various opinions, the appellate courts have repeatedly recognized that "the fundamental principle underlying North Carolina's approach to controversies involving child neglect and custody [is] that the best interest of the child is the polar star."
-In re A.P., 371 N.C. at 21 (quoting In re M.A.W., 370 N.C.
+Through various opinions the appellate courts have repeatedly recognized that "the fundamental principle underlying North Carolina's approach to controversies involving child neglect and custody [is] that the best interest of the child is the polar star.'
+"In re A.P., 371 N.C. at 21 (quoting In re M.A.W., 370 N.C.
 149, 152 (2017)).
 See G.S.
 7B-100(5).
 When applying the whole-text canon, courts consider this principle when interpreting a statute in the Juvenile Code.
 See, e.g., In re A.P., 371 N.C.
 14. The North Carolina Supreme Court has also considered other provisions of G.S.
 7B-100 when construing the meaning of a statute.
 See, e.g., In re R.R.N., 368 N.C.
-167 (2015) (recognizing the dual purposes of the Juvenile Code in promoting a child's best interests and safeguarding the parent-child relationship from needless state interference when interpreting the "caretaker" statute).
-In appeals of TPR orders, the supreme court has also looked to the purpose of the TPR statutes set forth at G.S.
-7B-1100.
-See In re B.L.H., 376 N.C.
-118 (examining 7B-1100(1) and (2) when interpreting the language of G.S.
-7B-1109(f)).
+167 (2015) (recognizing the dual purpose of the Juvenile Code in promoting a child's best interests and safeguarding the parent-child relationship from needless state interference when interpreting the "caretaker" statute).